-1.2 The strategy covers:
+- 1.2 The strategy covers:

 - Statutory and regulatory requirements

 - Balanced budget requirement

-- Prudential and treasury Indicators
+- Prudential and Treasury Indicators

 - Borrowing requirement

 - Current treasury position

 - Prospects for interest rates

 - Investment policy

 - Creditworthiness policy

 - Country, counterparty and group exposure limits

 - Cash flow and core fund investment

 - Medium and long term investment

 - Year end investment report

-- Policy on use of external service providers.
+- Policy on the use of external service providers

+- Training

-2 Statutory and regulatory requirements
+2. Statutory and regulatory requirements

-2.1 The Local Government Act 2003 (the Act) and supporting regulations requires the Council to 'have regard to' the Chartered Institute of Public Finance (CIPFA) Prudential Code and the CIPFA Treasury Management Code of Practice to set Prudential and Treasury Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable.
+2.2 The Local Government Act 2003 (the Act) and supporting regulations require the Council to 'have regard to' the Chartered Institute of Public Finance (CIPFA) Prudential Code and the CIPFA Treasury Management Code of Practice to set Prudential and Treasury Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable.

-- 2.2 The Act requires the Council to set out its Treasury Management Strategy for borrowing and to prepare an Annual Investment Strategy which sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments. - 2.3 The Department for Levelling Up Housing and Communities, (DLUHC) issued revised Statutory Guidance on Local Government Investments (2018 Edition).
-CIPFA amended the Prudential Code for Capital Finance in Local Authorities (2017 Edition) and the Treasury Management in the Public Services: Code of Practice and Cross Sectorial Guidance Notes (2017 Edition).
-In December 2021 CIPFA published updates to the Treasury Management Code which has been taken into account in the 2024/25 Strategy. - 2.4 Historically, the scope of the statutory guidance and CIPFA codes was limited to the investment of an authority's cash surpluses and the management of borrowing undertaken to support its capital expenditure plans.
+- 2.3 The elements set out above in 1.2 cover the requirements of the Local Government Act 2003, Ministry of Housing, Communities and Local Government (referred to as MHCLG within the document) Investment Guidance, MHCLG MRP Guidance, the CIPFA Prudential Code and the CIPFA Treasury Management Code.
+In December 2021 CIPFA published revised updates to the Treasury Management Code which has been taken into account in the 2025/26 Strategy. - 2.4 The Act requires the Council to set out its Treasury Management Strategy for borrowing and to prepare an Annual Investment Strategy which sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments. - 2.5 Historically, the scope of the statutory guidance and CIPFA codes was limited to the investment of an authority's cash surpluses and the management of borrowing undertaken to support its capital expenditure plans.
 The updated statutory guidance and codes broaden that scope to include expenditure on loans and the acquisition of non-financial assets (property) intended to generate a profit.
-The Council has not engaged in any commercial investments and has no material non-treasury investments. - 2.5 The Council formally adopted the revised CIPFA Treasury Management Code of Practice (2017 Edition) on 30 October 2018 and in December 2021 CIPFA published updates to the Treasury Management Code.
+The Council has not engaged in any commercial investments and has no material non-treasury investments. - 2.6 The Council formally adopted the revised CIPFA Treasury Management Code of Practice (2017 Edition) on 30 October 2018 and in December 2021 CIPFA published updates to the Treasury Management Code.
 The primary requirements of the Code are as follows: - Creation and maintenance of a Treasury Management Policy Statement which sets out the policies and objectives of the Council's treasury management activities. - Creation and maintenance of Treasury Management Practices which set out the manner in which the Council will seek to achieve those policies and objectives. - Receipt by the full Council of an Annual Treasury Management Strategy, including the Annual Investment Strategy, for the year ahead; a mid-year Review Report; and an Annual Report (stewardship report) covering activities during the previous year. - Delegation by the Council of responsibilities for implementing and monitoring treasury management policies and practices and for the execution and administration of treasury management decisions.

 - Delegation by the Council of the role of scrutiny of the Treasury Management Strategy and policies to a specific named body.
-For this Council, the delegated body is the Audit Committee. - 2.6 The scheme of delegation and role of the Section 151 officer that give effect to these requirements are set out at [Appendix 1].
+For this Council, the delegated body is the Audit Committee. - 2.7 The scheme of delegation and role of the Section 151 officer that gives effect to these requirements are set out [Appendix 1].

-3 Balanced budget requirement
+3. Balanced budget requirements